Calliophis salitan

-Calliophis salitan is a species of venomous snake in the family Elapidae.
-It is endemic to Dinagat Island in the Philippines.
 It is unique for its large size as well as its body coloration of a black head & neck with black & white bands along the width of the body, terminating at a bright orange tail.
-It is distinct from any other coral snake species in the Philippines or Sundas, but is most closely related to the blue coral snakes (C. bivirgatus & C. intestinalis) of the Sunda Shelf.
-While it is known only from Dinagat Island, it may also occur or have formerly occurred on other islands in the Sulu Archipelago.
+It is distinct from any other coral snake species in the Philippines or Sundas, but is most closely related to the blue coral snake complex (C. bivirgatus & C. intestinalis) of the Sunda Shelf.
+While it is known only from Dinagat Island and possibly Mindanao, it may also occur or have formerly occurred on other islands in the Sulu Archipelago.